Frequently Asked Questions

 A. A co-party is any person (i.e., co-plaintiff, co-defendant) who is listed in the legal action's case style (i.e., John Doe v.
 State of Texas) and who has "appeared" in the case by signing pleadings as a party.
 Simply having one's name in the style of the case is not enough to be a co-party.

-Q. How will it be determined that an offender is providing a relevant witness affidavit?
+Q. How will it be determined that an inmate is providing a relevant witness affidavit?

 A. There will not be a difficult test.
 The affidavit should relate directly to the subject matter of the lawsuit for which the affidavit is being provided.
-An offender may not provide a letter outlining his knowledge of relevant facts for another offender engaged in litigation.
-Also, offenders may not include other correspondence (such as pleadings or letters) when sending an affidavit.
+An inmate may not provide a letter outlining his knowledge of relevant facts for another inmate engaged in litigation.
+Also, inmates may not include other correspondence (such as pleadings or letters) when sending an affidavit.

 Q. Does the term "affidavit" include an unsworn declaration in accordance with state or federal statutes?

 Yes.
 So long as the affidavit complies with Texas Civil Practice & Remedies Code Chapter 132 or 28 U.S.C. §1746, it is included within the meaning of "affidavit."

 Q. For purposes of the rules, does "currently active litigation" include non-criminal inmate disciplinary cases?

 A. No. If all witnesses are assigned to the same unit, the Access to Courts Rules permit inmates to visit in the law library or via an inmate-to-inmate legal visit in order to discuss legal matters.
 For witnesses assigned to another unit, inmates have access to counsel substitutes for the investigation of their disciplinary cases.